killajoe/eos-bgrt/README.md

 (supports dracut/mkinitcpio and systemd-boot/Grub)
 Now more purple!
 [25.June 2026]

-If using [package](https://github.com/killajoe/eos-bgrt/releases) it will be fully automatic adding all needed settings, and remove them on package removal.
+If using [package](https://github.com/killajoe/eos-bgrt/releases) it will be fully automatic adding all needed settings.
+On package removal it will only remove the theme and reset to BGRT default, plymouth setup will stay intact.

 Download latest package from here: [package](https://github.com/killajoe/eos-bgrt/releases)